cessda/cessda.cdc.osmh-indexer.cmm/README.md

-# Cessda PaSC OSMH Indexer
+# PaSC - OSMH Consumer Indexer (PaSC-OCI)

-Cessda PaSC Indexer (OSMH Consumer) for harvested Metadata ingestion into Elasticsearch.
+Cessda PaSC Consumer Indexer (an OSMH Consumer) for Metadata harvesting  and ingestion into Elasticsearch.
 See the
 [OSMH System Architecture Document](https://docs.google.com/document/d/1RrXjpbyUGdd5FKSjrnQmRdbzaCQzE2W-92lYKs1KeCA/edit) for more information about The Open Source Metadata Harvester (OSMH).